grant273/Comparitive-Chronicles/Project-3.md

 }
 ```

-We've seen for loops 1000 times.
-Notice we have to maintain the i variable, which is a state.
+We've seen for loops 1000's of times.
+Notice we have to maintain the `i` variable, which is a state.
 This can easily lead to out of bounds errors and unintended consequences.

 The same algorithm with a `.map` call:
 ```